 The school has a duty to initiate searches of person, belongings, accommodation etc. if the Principal is satisfied that there are reasonable grounds for suspicion.
-A search will conducted by a senior member of staff with another member of staff as a witness (see Policy to promote good behaviour and to set out the sanctions for misbehaviour for further guidance on searching students and on sanctions).
+A search will authorised by a member of SLT and conducted by two members of staff (see Policy to promote good behaviour and to set out the sanctions for misbehaviour for further guidance on searching students and on sanctions).
 The Police will immediately be involved if illegal substances are discovered.
 Circumstances under which drug testing may be necessary are set out below.